-Mid-Rise Apartments | Definition, Pros & Cons, And Comparison with High-Rise Apartments?
+Mid Rise Apartments | Pros & Cons, And Comparison with High Rise Apartments?

-By: ROS Team June 17, 2021
+By: ROS Team

 You are hunting for an apartment but having trouble deciding which apartment to choose, and your search is made even more challenging by unfamiliar terms like mid-rise and high-rise apartments.
 We have prepared a short guide about mid-rise apartments and their benefits over high-rise apartments.

 Mid Rise Apartments

 Mid-rise apartments have at least four floors and no more than 12 floors.
 There are mid-rise condos in nearly every major city in the U.S. They are usually located in metro areas where real estate is expensive, but high-rise buildings are not allowed.
 Since the building has at least four floors, most buildings also have an elevator, and many have private balconies.

 - Better views of the city;

 - Most buildings have the added convenience of having retail shops located on the ground floor;